CartoDB/airship/DEVELOPERS.md

 If you are on 2.3.12 and you want to publish a new feature on a minor, the prerelease version should be 2.4.0-rc.
 Alternatively, use `npm run publish:preminor`.

 Likewise, if you plan on releasing a new major version, it should be 3.0.0-rc.
-Alternatively `npm run publish:preminor`.
+Alternatively `npm run publish:premajor`.

 Once our `prerelease` version is published the [prerelease version in the CDN](https://libs.cartocdn.com/airship-components/prerelease/airship.js) will point to `v2.3.13-rc` and the [prerelease dist-tag in NPM](https://www.npmjs.com/package/@carto/airship-components) will point to `v2.3.13-rc`.